Legonzaur/blog/_posts/2023-07-04-tone-v2-technical-analysis-en.markdown

 ![Tone webclient screenshot][Tone_og]

 Because game servers are hosted by the community, anyone could upload fake data and manipulate statistics.
 To resolve this issue, an unique authentication token is given to each host.
 It is used to separate data by host.
-Thus, if someone decides to send falsify statistics, it will be possible to revoke their access and delete the faked data.
+Thus, if someone decides to falsify statistics, it will be possible to revoke their access and delete the faked data.

 Tone saves each kill in the database.
 This decision has been made to allow more granularity over data analysis.
 This decision caused numerous performance problems by lack of optimization.
 Those problems will be partially explained in the next chapter of this article.